- Minimum Wage

 - one and a half (1½) times the employee’s regular rate of pay for all hours worked in excess of forty (40) hours in a workweek or eight (8) hours up to and including 12 hours in any workday, and for the first eight (8) hours worked on the 7th consecutive day of work in a workweek; and

-- two (2) times the employee’s regular rate or pay for all hours worked in excess of twelve (12) hours in any workday and for all hours worked in excess of eight on the 7th consecutive day of work in a workweek.
+- two (2) times (double time) the employee’s regular rate or pay for all hours worked in excess of twelve (12) hours in any workday and for all hours worked in excess of eight on the 7th consecutive day of work in a workweek.

 Employees may be eligible for prevailing wages if they work on federal or state government or government-funded construction projects or perform certain federal or state government services.
 See the California Department of Industrial Relations: Public Works, Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.

 Meals and Breaks

 California labor laws require that employers provide employees with a meal period of no less than a 30-minute when they work more than five (5) consecutive hours (more than six (6) hours for employees in the motion picture industry in specific situations).
 CA Dept. of Industrial Relations: Meal Periods.
-Unless the employee is relieved of all duties during the entire 30-minute meal period and is free to leave the employer’s premises, the meal period must be counted as hours worked and paid at the employee’s regular rate of pay.
+Unless the employee is relieved of all duties during the entire 30-minute meal break and is free to leave the employer’s premises, the meal period must be counted as hours worked and paid at the employee’s regular rate of pay.

 Certain non-exempt employees must be provided with a net 10-minute paid rest period for every four (4) hours worked or major fraction thereof.
 Insofar as is practicable, the rest period should be in the middle of the work period.
 A rest period is not required for employees whose total daily work time is less than three and one half (3 1/2) hours.
 The rest period is counted as time worked and therefore, the employer must pay for such periods.
 CA Dept. of Industrial Relations: Rest Periods.